University of Florida Homepage

 SPOHP iTunes Podcast Series

-The SPOHP iTunes Podcast features four separate series which are all compiled from diverse oral history collections, including the Florida Queer History Project, Farmworker Association of Florida archive, Confederate Veterans Collection, African American History, […]
+The SPOHP iTunes Podcast features four separate series which are all compiled from diverse oral history collections, including the Florida Queer History Project, Farmworker Association of Florida archive, Confederate Veterans Collection, African American History, and more.
+Most episodes of each series are 25 minutes or less to facilitate easy access to local history for students, teachers, and the general public. […]

 Gainesville 8: Episode 3 (Final Cut)